Unfaithfully Yours (1948 film): Reception

 Reviewing the film for The New York Times, Bosley Crowther remarked that "for all its occasional slow stretches and its fleeting delays on the punch, Unfaithfully Yours is a dilly of a sardonic slapstick comedy."
 He lauded the film for having great wit, a satirical moral, strong performances by Rex Harrison and Linda Darnell, and the unique authorial touch of Preston Sturges.

-The film was a box office failure.
+Variety listed the film as a box office disappointment.
 Some film historians have suggested that the scandal surrounding the suicide of Harrison's lover Carole Landis may have been a factor in the disappointing ticket sales.

-The film remains well-regarded by critics, and holds a 94% on the review aggregation website Rotten Tomatoes based on 18 reviews.
+The film remains well-regarded by critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 17 reviews, with an average rating of 8.5/10.
 In a retrospective review for The New Yorker, Pauline Kael called it "One of the most sophisticated slapstick comedies ever made", noting its outstanding and influential comic lines and scenarios.

-In 2022, director Quentin Tarantino placed the film at number 8 in his top 11 movies of all time.
+In 2022, director Quentin Tarantino placed Unfaithfully Yours at number 9 on his list of favorite 11 films of all time.